• Level of education

 Description

-This course introduces the fundamentals of Structural Geology at undergraduate level.
-The teaching will focus on the analysis of the various objects and deformation processes present at all levels of the earth's crust.
-Rock deformation will be studied using examples from the field (photos and geological maps), samples, thin sections and experiments.
-The main focus will be on the analysis of deformation processes (brittle and ductile), as well as the associated structural objects.
+This course presents the fundamentals of structural geology at the undergraduate level.
+The course will focus on the analysis of various objects and deformation processes present at all levels of the Earth's crust.
+Rock deformation will be studied using field examples (photos and geological maps), samples, thin sections, and experiments.
+The main points covered will be the analysis of deformation processes (brittle and ductile), as well as associated structural features.
 The interpretation of these structures will be addressed in terms of tectonic regimes.
-Techniques for structural measurements and stereographic projections of objects encountered in the field will be taught.
-Structural analysis will range from small-scale microscopy to large-scale study of 1:50,000 geological maps and satellite photos of deformed domains.
+Techniques for structural measurements and stereographic projections of features encountered in the field will be taught.
+Structural analysis will range from small scale using a microscope to large scale using1:50,000 geological maps and satellite photos of deformed areas.

 Hourly volumes: